-The Best Universal Studios Orlando Hotels for Every Age Group and Interest
+The Best Universal Orlando Hotels for Every Age Group and Interest

 THEME PARK MAGIC: The Ultimate Guide to the Wizarding World of Harry Potter at Universal Orlando

-The pet-friendly preferred hotel tier is more expensive, situated closer to the parks, and comes with additional perks such as valet parking, 24-hour room service, and water taxi transportation to the parks.
-Universal’s sole preferred-tier hotel is Sapphire Falls.
+The pet-friendly Preferred hotel tier is more expensive, situated closer to the parks, and comes with additional perks such as valet parking, 24-hour room service, and water taxi transportation to the parks.
+Universal’s sole Preferred-tier hotel is Loews Sapphire Falls

-The most expensive of the Universal Studios Florida hotels are the premier properties, which come with all of the above-mentioned perks as well as priority seating at restaurants and complimentary Express Passes for the parks.
-The three hotels that fall into this tier are Hard Rock Hotel, Portofino Bay, and Royal Pacific Resort.
+The most expensive of the Universal Studios Florida hotels are the three Premier properties, which come with all of the above-mentioned perks as well as priority seating at restaurants and complimentary Express Passes for the parks.
+With this, you can skip the regular lines at participating rides and attractions at Universal Studios Florida and Universal’s Islands of Adventure.
+Note that you must still buy your own theme park admission, and this is not valid at Universal’s Volcano Bay.
+The three Universal hotels that fall into this tier are Universal’s Hard Rock Hotel, Loews Portofino Bay, and Loews Royal Pacific Resort.

-Best of the Universal Orlando Hotel for Families on a Budget
+Best of the Universal Orlando Hotels for Families on a Budget

 Universal Orlando’s newest hotel is also one of the best onsite hotels for families looking to save money without sacrificing space or quality.
 The seaside-style Universal’s Endless Summer – Dockside Inn and Suites has two pools, a kids’ splash pad, a game room, and a large food court serving up everything from chicken and waffles to coconut shrimp.